Learnable latent embeddings for joint behavioral and neural analysis: Methods

-\subsection{CEBRA API and example usage}
+\subsubsection{CEBRA API and example usage}

 The Python implementation of CEBRA is written in PyTorch \cite{NEURIPS2019_9015} and NumPy \cite{walt2011numpy} and provides an API which is fully compatible with scikit-learn \citep{scikit-learn}, a commonly used package for machine learning.
-This allows to use scikit-learn tools for hyperparameter selection and downstream processing of the embeddings.
-CEBRA can be used as a drop-in replacement or alternative in existing data pipelines for algorithms like tSNE, UMAP, PCA or FastICA.
+This allows to use scikit-learn tools for hyperparameter selection and downstream processing of the embeddings, e.g., decoding.
+CEBRA can be used as a drop-in replacement in existing data pipelines for algorithms like tSNE, UMAP, PCA or FastICA.
 Both CPU and GPU implementations are available.